 The moon’s orbit around the Earth is not a perfect circle.
-The supermoon is about 17% larger than an average full moon and about 30% brighter but only happens yearly.
+The supermoon is about 17% larger than an average full moon and about 30% brighter, but only happens yearly.
 So what’s going on?
 Your brain is trying to determine how the moon is situated in physical space.
-It’s constantly mapping out where things are concerning ourselves so we can move through the world.
+It’s constantly mapping out where things concern us so we can move through the world.
 To do that, it uses different visual cues, like vanishing points and shadows.

 Scientists believe that our brains have evolved under the assumption that light usually comes from above us.
 Our brains perceive the night sky as projected on a dome, similar to a planetarium.
 A big moon, small moon, or half-moon are only illusions of the eye and brain.